Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "Hey, if you’re out in the woods and short on resources, you do the minimum necessary work.
 If you were starving in the middle of nowhere and you found a shack with a wood burning stove, would you turn your nose up at it?"

-"Guess not…" Rees beckoned Tumik and Genn over.
+"Guess not..."
+Rees beckoned Tumik and Genn over.
 The pair of Ten’gewek waded through the snow, nodded approvingly at the earthworks, and dropped their packs among the Fuck-You Tree’s roots.

 "Firewood?"
 Genn asked, indicating it.